 - Stronger muscles involved in breathing will ensure that you have more control and endurance.
 You will also need to take fewer breaths during a song, thus reducing awkward vocal phrasing and lines being chopped up by quick breaths.

-- Find a song that highlights your own strengths and not someone else's.
-Simple songs allow you the freedom to do this.
+- Find a song that highlights your strengths and not someone else's.
+Simple pieces allow you the freedom to do this.

-- Original songs, whether written by yourself or by someone who is writing specifically for your voice, allow you to be as creative as you like and to define the personality and sound of the song.
-These types of songs allow you the freedom to express yourself through your own lyrical poetry and vocal interpretations and allow you to have more control over a song's range and key.
+- Original songs, whether written by yourself or by someone who is writing specifically for your voice, allow you to be as creative as you like and define the song's personality and sound.
+These types of songs allow you the freedom to express yourself through your lyrical poetry and vocal interpretations and will enable you to have more control over a song's range and key.

 The singer has everything within him.
 The notes come out from his very life.
-They are not materials gathered from outside.— Rabindranath Tagore
+They are not materials gathered from outside.

 © 2015 Audrey Hunt

 Audrey Hunt (author) from Pahrump NV on April 09, 2018:

 The last line of your comment is so true!
 And you're right about Simon Cowell asking a contestant to sing a different song.
 I've trained hundreds of singers to audition for these vocal shows and the first step is to choose the right song for their particular range and vocal color.
 It's always best to go with a simple song to match the level of vocal technique, rather than a more difficult song that the singer can't quite handle.
 Thanks, my friend!

 C E Clark from North Texas on April 09, 2018: